Western African Ebola epidemic: United Kingdom

 On 29 December 2014, Pauline Cafferkey, a British aid worker who had just returned to Glasgow from Sierra Leone, was diagnosed with Ebola.
-She was treated and declared to be free of infection and released from hospital on 24 January 2015.
-On 8 October, she was readmitted for complications caused by the virus and was in "serious" condition, according to a hospital report.
+She was treated and released from hospital on 24 January 2015.
+On 8 October, she was readmitted for complications caused by the virus.
 On 14 October, her condition was listed as "critical" and 58 individuals were being monitored and 25 received an experimental vaccination, being close contacts.
 On 21 October, it was reported that she had been diagnosed with meningitis caused by the virus persisting in her brain.
 On 12 November, she was released from hospital after making a full recovery.
-However, on 23 February, Ms. Cafferkey was admitted for a third time, "under routine monitoring by the Infectious Diseases Unit ... for further investigations", according to a spokesperson.
+However, on 23 February, Cafferkey was admitted for a third time, "under routine monitoring by the Infectious Diseases Unit ... for further investigations".

 Italy

 On 12 May 2015, it was reported that a nurse, who had been working in Sierra Leone, had been diagnosed with Ebola after returning home to the Italian island of Sardinia.
 He was treated at Spallanzani Hospital, the national reference centre for Ebola patients.
-On 10 June, it was reported that he had recovered and was disease-free and he was released from hospital.
+On 10 June, it was reported that he had recovered and was released from the hospital.

 Spain

 On 5 August 2014, the Brothers Hospitallers of Saint John of God confirmed that Brother Miguel Pajares, who had been volunteering in Liberia, had become infected.
 He was evacuated to Spain and died on 12 August.
 On 21 September it was announced that Brother Manuel García Viejo, another Spanish citizen who was medical director at the St John of God Hospital Sierra Leone in Lunsar, had been evacuated to Spain from Sierra Leone after being infected with the virus.
 His death was announced on 25 September.

 In October 2014, a nursing assistant, Teresa Romero, who had cared for these patients became unwell and on 6 October tested positive for Ebola, making this the first confirmed case of Ebola transmission outside of Africa.
-On 19 October, it was reported that Romero had recovered, and on 2 December the WHO declared Spain Ebola-free following the passage of 42 days since Teresa Romero was found to be cured.
+On 19 October, it was reported that Romero had recovered, and on 2 December the WHO declared Spain Ebola-free.